William Sawalich

-William Sawalich (born October 3, 2006) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Xfinity Series, driving the No. 18 Toyota GR Supra for Joe Gibbs Racing, part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage, and part-time in the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West, driving the No. 18 Toyota Camry for JGR.
+William George Jerome Sawalich (born October 3, 2006) is an American professional stock car racing driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 18 Toyota GR Supra for Joe Gibbs Racing, part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+1 and 5 Toyota Tundra TRD Pros for Tricon Garage, and the No. 62 Toyota Tundra TRD Pro for Halmar Friesen Racing, and part-time in the ARCA Menards Series, driving the No. 18 Toyota Camry for JGR.
 He is the 2023 and 2024 ARCA Menards Series East champion.

 Racing career

 Early career

 Sawalich began racing at the age of nine, running various midget races, including Sr. Animal's and World Formula.
 From 2017 to 2019, he won several track championships at Little Elko Speedway.

 Sawalich moved into legends cars in 2020, winning the INEX Young Lions State Championship in Minnesota.
 He scored multiple top fives and podiums during his legends car efforts.
 He won an INEX sanctioned Legends division feature race at Elko Speedway (MN) on August 22, 2020.